Mariners vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have won 15 of the 28 games they were the moneyline favorite this season (53.6%).
+- The Mariners have a 16-13 record in games they were favored on the moneyline (winning 55.2% of those games).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.